Trump to roll out opioid plan Monday, including tougher punishment

 On Monday, Trump will be surrounded by members of his cabinet as he announces the plan in a state that is one of the hardest hit by the opioid epidemic — New Hampshire, which had the third highest drug overdose in the nation in 2016.

-“We have six billion dollars in short term funding to work with" the senior official said, referring to the amount Congress has set aside in the budget agreement for the next two years.
+“We have $6 billion in short term funding to work with," the senior official said, referring to the amount Congress has set aside in the budget agreement for the next two years.
 The president's plan will outline how the president thinks that money should be spent.

 Breaking News Emails

-Note: CORRECTION (March 16, 2018, 5 p.m.): An earlier version of this article misidentified the current acting director of the Office of National Drug Control Policy.
-It is Jim Carroll, not Richard Baum.